-Based on the Buick Roadmaster, it was offered only as a convertible.
+Based on the Buick Roadmaster, Skylark was offered only as a convertible.
 They were the cars of the rich and famous; Milton Berle, Alfred Hitchcock, Bob Hope and Jackie Gleason were some of the better-known celebrities that drove them.
 Much of the body and engine work was done by hand, accounting for the $5,000 price tag.
-The Skylark's exclusive nature was such that Buick engraved the original owner's name in silver on the tripartite medallion in the horn button.
+The Skylark's exclusive nature was such that Buick engraved the original owner's name on the tripartite medallion in the horn button.
 At $5,000 a copy the Skylark was nearly twice the price of a regular Buick convertible.
 Only 1,690 cars were produced.